Cohomogeneity one manifolds with quasipositive curvature

 In particular this is true for conjugation by elements of $N(H)_0$. \end{enumerate} \end{lem} The proof of the results (a) and (b) carry over from the positive curvature case (cf. \cite{gwz}, Lemma 2.2), since it purely relies on \cite{w3} Corollary 10 and only needs the geodesic $c$ to pass a point, where all sectional curvatures are positive.
-Result (c) requires a different and more difficult proof, which will be given in section \ref{secweyl}.
-The following analogue of Lemma 2.3 in \cite{gwz} is a direct consequence of statement (a) of the above lemma. \begin{lem}[Isotropy Lemma] Suppose $H$ is non trivial.
+Result (c) requires a different and more difficult proof, which will be given in Section \ref{secweyl}.
+The following lemma is a direct consequence of linear primitivity. \begin{lem}[Isotropy Lemma, \cite{gwz} Lemma 2.3] Suppose $H$ is non trivial.
 Then: \begin{enumerate}[label = (\alph*), topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item Any irreducible subrepresentation of the isotropy representation $G/H$ is equivalent to a subrepresentation of the isotropy representation of one of $K/H$, where $K$ is a non principal isotropy group. \item The isotropy representation of $G/H_0$ is spherical, i.e. $H_0$ acts transitively on the unit sphere of each $k$-dimensional irreducible subrepresentation if $k>1$. \end{enumerate} \end{lem}